froggisfriend/Memory/README.txt

 //
 auto functions_scan = new scanner::memscan();

+// align our scan, to go +4 at a time.
-// use this ONLY if you're scanning a string
+// ONLY set this to 4 if you're scanning a
-// XREF or a pointer
+// string XREF/pointer.
+Otherwise, it must
+// be set to 1 for generic AOB scans
 //
 functions_scan->set_align(4);